Page last updated Friday 23rd February 2024

 The word “marmalade” is borrowed from the Portuguese marmelada, from marmelo ‘quince’.
 Unlike jam, a large quantity of water is added to the fruit in a marmalade, the extra liquid being set by the high pectin content of the fruit.
 In this respect it is like a jelly, but whereas the fruit pulp and peel are strained out of jelly to give it its characteristic clarity, it is retained in a marmalade.”

 Scroll down the page to view our full terms and conditions.
-You can download the entry form here _Marmalade Competition entry form for website.
+You can download the entry form here.

-As always there will be a farm shop hamper for the winners and their winning recipe will be made up for the farm shop by Sue Woodward and her team at award winning preserve makers Jam Packed.
+As always there will be a farm shop hamper for the winner and the runner up and the winning recipe will be made up for the farm shop by Sue Woodward and her team at award winning preserve makers Jam Packed.
 Sue had kindly agreed to be part of our judging panel again this year.
 Scroll down to the bottom of the page to find out more about Jam Packed.